 Should We Expect Answered Prayer

 Along with continual prayer and perseverance in prayer, God’s Word teaches He will listen to and answer prayer.
 Yet we each have known of a person whose prayer went unanswered and questions arose of God’s faithfulness or the rightness of the pray-er.
 Should we expect God to answer prayer?
 The answer is yes.
 Should we expect Him to answer everything we call prayer?
 No. The Bible teaches God hears the prayers of a righteous person, but of the unrighteous and abominable to God He condemns, turns His face away, and does not answer (Proverbs 28:9, Jeremiah 7:16, Jeremiah 11:14, Lamentations 3:8, Matthew 23:14, and 1 Peter 3:12).
 Why is that?
-From the Bible, we read, too, of people who are righteous requesting God’s help and none appears to come in time, according to human standards.
-Let’s review what we have learned.
+From the Bible, we read, too, of people who are righteous requesting God’s help and He comes in time, according to human standards.

 In Psalm 5:3, David expected God to answer His prayer because God earlier answered him.
 In Exodus 32:1-14, the Israelites made a golden calf while Moses communed with God.
 When Moses descended from the mountain, he saw the abomination of the Israelites worshipping a manmade god while at the base of God’s mountain where His presence rested.
 He understood God could not allow the people to go unpunished and went before Him pleading for the lives of the Israelites.
 By doing this, Moses showed he expected God to listen to and answer him.
 He did not assume to perceive what God’s answer would be, but he believed God would answer.
 Another example of a person expecting God to answer was Hannah.
 She went before the LORD in 1 Samuel 1 crying out to Him because she had no children.
 God attended her cry and recognized her heart for Him.
 He promised her a child before she returned to the temple for the festival the following year.